xtophd/OCP4-Workshop/documentation/04-Hello-World.md

     default      74      0  0 17:50 ?
 00:00:00 /bin/sh
     default      84     74  0 17:50 ?
 00:00:00 ps -ef

-Normally files serverd by httpd go into /var/www/html, but security-conscious random uid does not have permissions to write to this directory (or any other directory than the tmp dirs).
+Normally files serverd by httpd go into /var/www/html, but the security-conscious random uid does not have permissions to write to this directory (or any other directory than the tmp dirs).

+    #[sh-4.2 ]# Container Shell

-    sh-4.2$ cd /var/www/html/
+    cd /var/www/

+    ls -la

-When you are done exporing, exit the shell and return to command-line of master.example.com
+When you are done exploring, exit the shell and return to command-line of master.example.com

+    #[sh-4.2 ]# Container Shell

-    sh-4.2$ exit
+    exit
-    [root@master ~]#

 ## 4.6 Making an authentic "Hello, World!"